jlzlt/PasswordManager/README.md

 ### Security & Encryption
 PasswordManager uses a layered encryption model designed to maximize security while allowing for safe storage and retrieval of sensitive data.

-- The password user register with (master password) is stored in database hashed (thus safely unreadable)
+- The password user registers with (master password) is stored in database hashed (thus safely unreadable)
 - When a user registers their master password is combined with a unique user-specific salt (generated on registration) to create original encryption key
 - This encryption key is then used to encrypt any passwords user stores
 - Master password required to access any password data